Girl vs. Monster

-Girl vs. Monster is a 2011 American fantasy teen comedy Disney Channel Original Movie that premiered on October 12, 2011.
+Girl vs. Monster is a 2012 American comedy horror Disney Channel Original Movie that premiered on October 12, 2012.
 The film stars Olivia Holt as Skylar, a teenage girl who discovers on the eve of Halloween that she is a fifth-generation monster hunter and that her parents are active monster hunters.
-The film was directed by Stuart Gillard and produced by Tracey Jeffrey.
+The movie was directed by Stuart Gillard and produced by Tracey Jeffrey.

 Plot

-The movie begins on the day before Halloween with Skylar, a fearless 15-year-old teenager with a powerful singing voice, prepares for the ultimate Halloween Bash with her best friends, Henry and Sadie.
+Skylar Lewis, a fearless 15-year-old teenager with a powerful singing voice, prepares for the ultimate Halloween Bash with her best friends, Henry and Sadie.
 The plan is for Skylar to sing at the party, with rock band member Ryan Dean.
 Skylar is crushed when the next afternoon, her parents make her stay home and even activate an alarm system to keep her in.
 She attempts to sneak out of the house by cutting the power so the alarm system won't work.
 That unfortunately unleashes a monster named Deimata (that was contained in her parents' monster containment unit) who is determined to feed on the fear of Skylar and her family forever.
-As Skylar’s world is turned upside down, she learns that her parents have been keeping a big secret – that she comes from a long line of monster hunters.
-She is the 5th generation.
-Now, it’s up to Skylar and her friends to channel their inner strength and conquer more than just this monster.
+As Skylar's world is turned upside down, she learns that her parents have been keeping a big secret – that she comes from a long line of monster hunters; she is the 5th generation.
+Now, it's up to Skylar and her friends to channel their inner strength and conquer more than just this monster.
 Every person has their own personal monster, which feeds on their fear.

 Now that Deimata is loose, Skylar (whose ability to feel fear was blocked since infancy by Deimata) experiences all the fear she never had before and tries to deny what is happening.
 She, Sadie and Henry go, armed with Skylar's parents' monster-hunting tools, to the party at the McQuarry Mansion.
 But Henry becomes frozen in fear, after being scared by his monster.
 Cobb, her parents' assistant, comes and takes him back home to fix him.
 Meanwhile, Deimata lures Skylar's parents into a trap by pretending that Skylar is in trouble.
 After this, Myra, Skylar's rival, who is at home with a broken neck, is eating ice cream.
 Soon, the red smoke comes out and it transforms into Deimata.
 She then controls Myra and goes to the party where she publicly insults Skylar of being nervous to sing at Ryan's party and Sadie comforts Skylar after she runs out, embarrassed.
 A possessed Myra sings in Skylar's place and turns to Theodosia and Bob (Sadie and Henry's monsters).
 Myra falls downstairs after Deimata leaves Myra's body as Skylar and Sadie find her.
 Myra informs them about Deimata and how she can possess people- like she did with her.
 Skylar thanks her, and she and Sadie rush to save the people upstairs.